 Why do I consider the parent being ready as respectful to the child?
 I sincerely believe that children thrive with implementing change (gentle sleep changes, setting boundaries) when the parent feels ready, able, confident, secure and especially clear.
 The child will pick up on this and inherit a sense of safety and ease about the project.
 But wait – didn’t that one doctor say earlier potty learning and elimination communication was dangerous?
 Yes, just one doc did and it has been all over the news and has made him a lot of money.
 Here is what I have to say about that.

 So WHEN?
 Some people do elimination communication beginning at birth.
 That’s awesome.
 Any time is hygienic and safe as long as you do it gently.
 I love starting between 10 and 18 months.
 I call it the “Age of Communication” where they can sign the “potty/toilet” sign, use a word or otherwise tell us so that we can help them get to the potty fast.
 They can also crawl or walk onto the potty!

 Check out My DIY Online Potty Savvy Program as well as private consulting packages are HERE.
-There is something to support everyone 10mo to potty challenges at 4 years.
+There is something to support everyone from 10 months to potty challenges at 4 years.